Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Motivation: Preliminary observations

 \section{Motivation: Preliminary observations}

-Before moving to the study of quantum correlations in random states under Markovian and non-Markovian channels, let us discuss some of the counterintuitive results known in literature as well as some specific exemplary cases.
-These results motivate us to look for generic features in QC of random states under decoherence.
+Before moving to the study of quantum correlations in random states under Markovian and non-Markovian channels, let us discuss some of the counter-intuitive results known in literature as well as some specific exemplary cases.
+These results motivate us to look for generic features in QC for random states under decoherence.

 First of all, it was realized in different studies that entanglement is, in general, fragile in a noisy scenario, i.e. entanglement decays with the increase of noise.
 Moreover, it was demonstrated that for a certain class of states, entanglement suddenly vanishes at a fixed noise parameter, referred as sudden death of entanglement \cite{suddendeathent}.
 At the same time, in presence of non-Markovian and common (Markovian) noise models, it was shown that entanglement collapses as well as revives with the increase of noise strength \cite{RLF17, FicekTanas, nonMarkoent}.
-Let us now prove that such a revival of entanglement cannot be seen in case of Markovian dephasing channel when the input state, \(\rho_{AB}^{BD}\), shared between Alice and Bob, is the class of Bell diagonal (BD) states, given by
+Let us now prove that such a revival of entanglement cannot be seen in case of Markovian dephasing channel when the input state, \(\rho_{AB}^{BD}\), shared between Alice and Bob, is the class of Bell diagonal (BD) states, given by \(\rho_{AB}^{BD} = \frac{1}{4} (I_4 + \sum_{i=x, y, z} C_{ii} \sigma_i \otimes \sigma_i)\), where \(C_{ii} = \mbox{tr}( \rho_{AB}^{BD} \sigma_i \otimes \sigma_i)\) are the classical correlators.
+It reduces to the singlet when \(C_{xx} = - C_{yy} = 1\) and \(C_{zz} =1\).